Board of Trustees Policy

 - Notice—A concise, specific statement, in writing, of the charges (the specific facts and acts).
 A time and place for the hearing must be specified.

-- Testimony—The right personally to give relevant statement, present evidence, and to have witnesses give testimony.
+- Testimony—The right to personally give relevant statement, present evidence, and to have witnesses give testimony.

-The accused student(s) and the complainant(s) have a right to
+The accused student(s) and the complainant(s) have a right to:

 - Examine and respond to evidence and testimony.

 - Present evidence and testimony to support their case.

 - Call witnesses or present evidence supporting the defense of the accused student and question and confront testimony and evidence in support or defense of the charges.
 A list of witnesses must be submitted to the Judicial Officer no later than one business day prior to the Judicial Hearing Board meeting.

 - The complainant(s) and any witnesses have the right to have their name withheld by using the alias Complainant 1 or Witness 1 during the Judicial Hearing Board.

 - Choose one faculty member or College official to serve as an advocate to counsel them through the Judicial Hearing Board process.
 An advocate may speak privately with the students, but may not address the Board nor witnesses nor participate directly in the proceedings.
 Only a College faculty member or College official may act as an advocate during a Judicial Hearing.
 The name of the advocate must be submitted to the Judicial Officer no later than one business day prior to the Judicial Hearing Board meeting.

 - The accused student(s) have the right to appeal the decision of the Judicial Hearing Board (see Step # 7).